csu-signal/TRACE/README.md

 - This software is free but there is a wait time after opening.
 This wait time increases the more it is used, maxing out at a 300 second wait.
 - Purchasing a license is only valid for one PC.

-Once downloaded set up the following in the VoiceMeeter Potato Application:
+Once downloaded follow the set up instruction below for the live demo you plan to use.

 ### DPIP Live Audio Set-Up